tparchman/lab/plant_landscape_genetics_projects/Achnatherum thurberianum (Thurbers needlegrass)/pipelines/dDocent.md

 ```

-### Run RefMapOpt.sh using 0.94 as similarity threshold:
+### Run RefMapOpt.sh using the similarity threshold picked:

 Reads need to be trimmed before run RefMapOpt!

 Pick optimal k1,k2 cutoffs (Ideally, you want to maximize properly paired mappings and coverage while minimizing mismatched reads.)

-### Run dDocent on this subset with the correct assembly parameters (skipping mapping and snp calling.)
+### Run dDocent on the reads subset:

+Use the correct assembly parameters (skipping mapping and snp calling.)

 Copy the reference.fasta file from this RefOpt directory to your main working directory.

-### Run dDocent on your full data set, skipping trimming and assembly.
+### Run dDocent on your full data set (skipping trimming and assembly.)